How to Use Google Flights: Tips for Finding the Best Deals (2024)

 Price

-- Tip: This filter is especially useful when using the Explore map because you can set a price ceiling (say, $600) and see all the sub-$600 flight options in Europe on your travel dates.
-(Remember, the options beneath your price ceiling can change drastically by changing dates, even by a day or two.)
+This filter is great for the Explore map because you can set a price ceiling without limiting your destination options.
+Keep in mind that the options beneath your price ceiling can change drastically by changing dates, even by a day.

 Times